 The benefits of adopting Vision Zero go far beyond the important first reason of ensuring no family has to endure the death of a loved one.
 Fewer collisions, injuries and fatalities reduce the demand on emergency services and the need for hospitalisations and long-term medical treatments.
 It allows healthcare professionals to deliver care to more patients and frees up police time to respond to other priorities.
-In 2022, road casualties in GM cost nearly £38 million in medical, police, damage to property and insurance costs alone (not accounting for lost output or other human costs which increases the figure to £472 million).
+In 2022, road casualties in GM cost nearly £38 million in medical, emergency services, damage to property and insurance costs; not even taking into account lost output or the human cost of losing a loved one.

 Having safer streets will be central to building our world-class walking, wheeling and cycling network which is crucial to our Right Mix target of 50% of journeys being made actively or on public transport.
-Safety is repeatedly raised as the biggest barrier to travelling actively, especially for women, disabled people and older people.26
+Safety is repeatedly raised as the biggest barrier to travelling actively, especially for women, disabled people and older people26.